Facial Coverings When Workplace Hospital Admission Levels are “Low" or" Medium"

-All staff and visitors at the NIH must wear a facial covering inside NIH owned or leased facilities when the CDC community level is at high, or if they work in an area outlined as a healthcare/ animal care location (see landing page of safety guidance).
+All staff and visitors at the NIH must wear a facial covering inside NIH owned or leased facilities when the CDC workplace Hospital Admission is at high, or if they work in an area outlined as a healthcare/ animal care location (see landing page of safety guidance).
 When face coverings are required, personnel in an enclosed private office are exempt from the facial covering requirements while in their office with the door closed.
 Cubicles with doors are not enclosed offices, and facial coverings must be worn by staff in cubicles when the general mask requirements are in place.
 Facial coverings act as source control and reduce the spread of virus from symptomatic, asymptomatic, and pre-symptomatic infected people.

 Appropriate use of facial coverings minimizes transmission because you can spread COVID-19 to others even if you do not feel sick or have any of the cited symptoms.
 Appropriate use of facial coverings at the NIH means:

 - Wearing a well-fitted KN95, surgical mask, or N95 respirator that covers your nose and mouth, and

 - Is constructed of a minimum of two breathable layers, including a synthetic fiber (preferably non-woven) layer, and

 - Includes a formable nose piece (i.e., wire or malleable plastic) to allow for forming a tight fit around the nose, and

 - Replacing soiled, stained, or damaged face coverings, and

 - Using a lab dedicated-disposable surgical mask when in the laboratory conducting work at the bench.

 Due to the high transmissibility of the Omicron variant, if the hospital admission levels reach high, cloth face coverings used without a surgical mask, a KN95 or respirator are no longer permitted when workplace hospital admission levels are “High".
 They may be worn over a surgical mask.